Gauge interactions and the Galilean limit: Complex-scalar field theory

 \end{widetext} It can be noted that in obtaining the above, we have only used covariant map of eq.\eqref{Elimit}.
 However, one can also use the contravariant maps for the same task.
 In order to check this we write down the matter action given in eq.\eqref{gaugedGalilean} in the following way \begin{widetext}

 where in the last line we have used the contravariant map of the electric limit (given in eq.\eqref{Elimit}). \end{widetext} It can be noted that if we now proceed to consider $c\rightarrow\infty$ limit, it apparently seems that the above action diverges.
-However, this can not be true as it will then imply that the covariant map and the contravariant map lead to different results and if so then the mechanism is non consistent.
+However, this cannot be true as it will then imply that the covariant map and the contravariant map lead to different results and if so then the consistency of the entire procedure break down.
 This discomfort can be removed only if there exists a relation between the non-relativistic components $a_0$ and $a^0$.
 One could derive this relation by demanding the fact that the results obtained by using the contravariant map has to match with the same obtained by using the covariant map.
 This in turn leads to the following relations